Combined Internal Medicine-Anesthesia Residency Program

 The Medical College of Wisconsin (MCW) foresees an increased demand for perioperative care physicians in areas such as the preoperative admission testing (PAT) clinics, in sedation units (OOR procedures), in post-operative care units (PACU), and as hospitalists.

 The Medical College of Wisconsin is one of only four programs in the United States to offer a combined residency program of Internal Medicine and Anesthesia, and MCW is the first accredited Midwest training program.
 MCW’s program will educate residents to become competent internists and anesthesiologists capable of professional activity in either discipline.
 See a Sample Schedule.
+For more information on the Combined Medicine-Anesthesia Residency, please see our handout.

 Upon completion of the 5-year program, residents will be eligible for certification in both Internal Medicine and Anesthesia.
 These residents will have the opportunity to proceed directly into a perioperative care career or to choose fellowship training for an additional year in critical care, pain medicine, administration, or other academic pursuit.